 Parle net profit rises 15% in FY19, months after company warned of layoffs citing drop in demand

-New Delhi, Oct 16: One of the oldest biscuit-makers Parle Biscuits Private Ltd has reported 15.2 per cent year-on-year (YoY) growth in net profit for financial year 2018-19 (FY19).
+New Delhi, Oct 16: One of the oldest biscuit-makers Parle Biscuits Private Ltd has reported 15.2 per cent year-on-year (YoY) growth in net profit for the financial year 2018-19 (FY19).

 The development comes two months after it indicated that it would have to lay off people due to slowing growth and falling demand for entry-level biscuits.